-\paragraph{A new nonparametric score-based test.} Leveraging such duality, we introduce a nonparametric score-based test grounded in a reproducing kernel Hilbert space (RKHS) induced by kernelized Stein functions~\citep{liu2016kernelized}.
+\paragraph{A new nonparametric score-based testing framework.} Leveraging the established duality, we introduce a nonparametric score-based test grounded in a reproducing kernel Hilbert space (RKHS) induced by kernelized Stein functions~\citep{liu2016kernelized}.
 We refer to this test as the semiparametric test based on kernelized Stein discrepancy, \textit{SKSD test} and its semiparametric nature arises from the nonparametric kernelized Stein function class within the tilted parametric model.
-In particular, SKSD test offers several desirable properties: \begin{enumerate} \item \textbf{Computational efficiency:} Because of the Stein's identity, the use of kernelized Stein functions endows the SKSD test with a closed-form expression for its test statistic, which can be computed directly from the data without requiring numerical integration.
-The SKSD statistic can be computed in at most $O(n^2)$ time, which is dimension-agnostic and can even be reduced to $O(n)$ if certain choice of kernel function is considered, making it far more scalable in practice.
+In particular, SKSD test offers several desirable properties: \begin{enumerate} \item \textbf{Computational efficiency:} Because of the Stein's identity, the use of kernelized Stein functions endows the SKSD test with a closed-form test statistic, which can be computed directly from the data without any numerical integration.
+The SKSD statistic can be computed in at most $O(n^2)$ time and it can even be reduced to $O(n)$ if certain choice of kernel function is considered, making it far more scalable in practice.
 In contrast, test statistics based on other IPMs such as the K-S or W-1 distances typically require at least $O(n^3)$ computation for multivariate data and are thus computationally expensive. \item \textbf{Flexibility of nuisance estimation:} The semiparametric nature of the SKSD test accommodates general estimator $\hat \theta_n$ for the ``best-fit" parameter $\theta_0$ under null.
 The test remains asymptotically valid and powerful as long as the estimator $\hat\theta_n$ satisfies a mild asymptotic linear condition.
-To support this generality, we develop a provably valid parametric bootstrap testing framework that applies to a broad class of estimators, including two most prominent examples: M-estimators and minimum distance estimators. \item \textbf{Universal power and asymptotic efficiency:} Under mild regularity conditions, the SKSD test is universally powerful against any fixed alternative to the null hypothesis.
-Moreover, we establish the rate-optimal efficiency of the proposed test by deriving its limiting power under two local contiguous alternatives (i.e., alternatives approaching $H_0$ at the $O(n^{-1/2})$ rate).
-These results establish the Pitman efficiency of the SKSD test. \item \textbf{Capability to test models with intractable likelihoods:} The proposed test relies only on the score function under the null, making it well-suited for models with intractable likelihoods but tractable score functions.
-This provides a useful diagnostic tool for complex models such as exponential family graphical models \citep{besag1975statistical,wainwright2008graphical}, kernel exponential family models \citep{canu2006kernel}, and energy-based models \citep{grathwohl2020learning}, which classical GoF test methods find challenging to handle. \end{enumerate}
+To support this level of generality, we develop a provably valid parametric bootstrap testing procedure that applies to any estimator satisfying the stated condition, including two of the most prominent examples: M-estimators and minimum distance estimators. \item \textbf{Universal power and asymptotic efficiency:} Under mild regularity conditions, the SKSD test is universally powerful against any fixed alternative to the null hypothesis.
+Moreover, we establish the rate-optimal efficiency of the proposed test by deriving its limiting power under two local contiguous alternatives (i.e., alternatives approaching $H_0$ at the $n^{-1/2}$ rate).
+These results establish the Pitman efficiency~\citep{pitman1979statistical} of the SKSD test. \item \textbf{Capability to test models with intractable likelihoods:} The proposed test relies only on the score function under the null, making it well-suited for models with intractable likelihoods but tractable score functions.
+This provides a useful diagnostic tool for complex models such as exponential family graphical models \citep{besag1975statistical,wainwright2008graphical}, kernel exponential family models \citep{canu2006kernel}, and energy-based models \citep{grathwohl2020learning}, which classical GoF testing methods find challenging to handle. \end{enumerate}